-The most significant individual counterparty exposure held by Athora Ireland is to Athora Life Re, through the quota-share retrocession of the new reinsurance portfolio.
+The most significant individual counterparty exposure held by Athora Ireland is to the outward reinsurer, through the quota-share retrocession of the reinsured Belgian Group Life portfolio.
+The outward reinsurer Financial Strength rating was A in December 2022 by Fitch and holds a A- by AM Best.